All PCF Sparkletots pre-schools to use in-house cooks following food poisoning outbreak

 The move comes in the wake of a spate of food poisoning cases at 13 Sparkletots centres.
 A total of 251 people were affected, including 12 members of staff.

-As of Friday, all 31 hospitalised children have been discharged.
-Ninety per cent of the reported cases have since returned to school.

-A spokesperson from PCF Sparkletots previously confirmed that all the affected centres had used the services of Kate's Catering.

-PCF on Friday said that 18 of the 35 pre-schools have made the switch to in-house cooks.
+PCF on Friday said that 18 of the 35 pre-schools previously served by caterers have made the switch to in-house cooks.
 These include 15 of the 16 centres that were served by Kate's Catering.

 There is no set time frame for all pre-school centres to complete the transition, said PCF, adding that catering services at the remaining centres will stop once in-house cooks are hired or existing cooks redeployed.

-While PCF had engaged external caterers, it always intended to eventually use in-house cooks at its pre-schools, said the foundation.
+While PCF had engaged external caterers, it always intended to eventually use in-house cooks at its pre-schools, said Mr Bay.

+“Our plan was that even though the (catering) pilot was successful, we want to move back to in-house cooking,” he said.

 It first started using caterers during a six-month pilot programme in January 2018 as part of efforts to boost productivity.
 PCF said it had also faced difficulty in sourcing qualified cooks for its pre-schools.